jake-stewart/todo/README.md

 # todo
-Todo® is a cross-platform operations management application written from the ground up to provide a specifically-catered suite of workload management tools to help you deliver your projects on time and under budget.
+Todo® is a cross-platform operations management application written from the ground up to provide a specifically-catered suite of workload scheduling tools to aid in delivering your projects on time and under budget.

 Our UX engineers pioneered the TodoDashboard® - A modern reimagination of the Kanban board designed to seamlessly integrate into your existing